nataliehammonddressage/nataliehammonddressage.github.io/_posts/2025-08-07-dressage-trailer-st-louis.markdown

 keywords: "Horse Trailer for Sale, Bloomer Trailer, Dressage Trailer, 2 Horse Straight Load, Horse Trailer St Louis, Morrison Equestrian Center, Natalie Hammond, Premium Horse Trailer, Air Ride Horse Trailer, Bumper Pull Trailer"
 featured: true
 ---
+We are selling our 2017 Bloomer 2 Horse Straight Load Bumper Pull Trailer.
+This trailer has been excellent with very limited use since purchased and serviced.
+Tires are in great shape, trailer is in excellent condition.

 Very clean, two-owner trailer – **custom ordered when new** and designed to haul **very large horses** comfortably and safely.